-Figure 3: Contributions of financial assets returns
+Figure 3: Contributions of financial assets returns (Δ{γ})

-Note: This figure shows the unexplained component of various financial assets $(\Delta{\gamma})$ by quantile.
+Note: This figure shows the coefficients component of various financial assets (Δ{γ}) by quantile.
 The vertical axes measure the percentage point change in each net income quantile that is attributable to the change in the return on the given financial asset.
 The decomposition corresponds to the same specification presented in Tables A.3 through A.5.
-The range represents the 99% confidence interval based on bootstrapped standard errors with 100 repetitions.
+The shaded area represents the 95% confidence interval.